Tests for homogeneity of variances

 Hartley’s test becomes more useful and simple when error mean squares are arising out of experiments having equal number of replications.

-In the main page when you will select the F test another sheet will open where you can enter maximum and minimum variances and error degree of freedom values in Enter Data Here section as shown in figure below.
+another sheet will open where you can enter maximum and minimum variances and error degree of freedom values in Enter Data Here section as shown in figure below.

 The second section of this sheet is F-ratio test which will show the output indicating whether the variances are homogeneous or not.
 Follow the instructions in conclusion section.